-So whether you use the SS Ohio for high-rep Oly lifts, maxing out on deadlifts, or simply as bench bar, I think that you’ll be pleased by the grip confidence that this bar offers, and by the overall feel of bare shaft.
+So whether you use the SS Ohio for high-rep Oly lifting, maxing out on deadlifts, or simply as bench bar, I think that you’ll be pleased by the grip confidence that this bar offers, and by the overall feel of bare shaft.
 The only thing that I would change in terms of the knurling is that I would have included a passive center knurl, but what can you do.

 Sleeve Assembly & Rotation

 The spin is pretty much flawless for a multi-purpose bar.
-It’s more more than adequate to provide smooth, reliable turnover in the Olympic lifts, but not so erratic that it’s a nuisance when pressing or squatting.
+It’s more than adequate to provide smooth, reliable turnover in the two Olympic lifts, but not so erratic that it’s a nuisance when pressing or squatting.
 Rogue really has found a nice balance when it comes to the rotation of their bushing bars regardless of which bushings they use.
 Other than the aforementioned noise, I’ve never encountered an issue with their sleeve assemblies.

 Rogue Stainless Steel vs American Barbell

 Without the SS WOD in the line-up, the closest thing that American Barbell has to the new SS Ohio is the Precision Training Bar.
-Both the Ohio and the Precision are composite bushing-based Olympic bars with stainless steel shafts and chrome finished sleeves, but that’s about where the similarities end.
+Both the Ohio and Precision are composite bushing-based Olympic bars with stainless steel shafts and chrome finished sleeves, but that’s just about where the similarities end.
 You can see how the specs differ in the chart below.
 I’ve also included the SS WOD for those of you who are aware of that bar, but perhaps missed out on that deal.

 |Rogue SS Ohio||AB Precision||AB SS WOD *|